- -( dyne // software :: culture :: events :: tazebao :: discussion \\ freaknet )- -

 Free Software course in Art Academy

-I'm just out from 2 intense weeks in Milano, where I've spent a total of 24 hours together with students of MA course Digital Environment Design in the new Academy of Fine Arts.
+I'm just out from 2 intense weeks in Milano, where I've spent a total of 24 hours together with students of MA course Digital Environment Design in the new Academy of Fine Arts (NABA).

 Here is an abstract and bibliography of the course elaborated on Art, theories and techniques of Free Software.